prayaglehana/morpheus/README.md

 **Morpheus Decentralized App Build on ethereum**:
 App allows you to make deals online between two persons
+i.e
-i.e sender : customer requesting service
+-sender : customer requesting service
-receiver : giving service and accepting token PGY money in return
+-receiver : giving service and accepting token PGY money in return
 **Features Of the app** :
 1. allows receiver to lock the service money so that neither receiver nor sender can take it back.
 2. Once deal is satisfied by the sender , receiver can then claim it as a reward